 Marino, 38, is now being held on $16,000 bail.
 He will likely appear in court Wednesday.

 Police issued an arrest warrant for Marino Saturday after an investigation alleged he allowed a prostitution operation to be run out of his apartment at 595 Sagamore Ave. in Portsmouth.

-Last week Portsmouth police arrested a woman on a prostitution charge when they discovered her in Marino's apartment with drugs.
+Last week Portsmouth police a woman on a prostitution charge when they discovered her in Marino's apartment with drugs.
 A man who was also in the apartment climbed out a window and jumped while holding an opened condom, according to Portsmouth police Capt.
 Corey MacDonald.

 Police also arrested Jim Parra, 22, of Kittery, Maine, who turned himself in Saturday.

 Police said the prostitution operation may extend into Manchester and the Portsmouth, Maine area.
 It was advertised on the website www.backpage.com, police said.